nia-00/MasterMind/README.md

 ## Usage

-Compile and run the Java program.
+After downloading the MasterMind folder, compile and run the Java program.
 Once done, windows will pop up with the game and instructions to guide the user through the game.